SymfonyCasts/symfony5/sfcasts/ep5-security/password-credentials.md

 symfony console doctrine:query:sql 'SELECT * FROM user'
 ```

-And... got it!.
+And... got it!
 Every user has a hashed version of the password!

 ## Validating the Password: PasswordCredentials

 *Finally* we're ready to *check* the user's password inside our authenticator.
 To do this, we need to hash the submitted plain password then safely *compare*
-the two hashes.
+that with the hash in the database.

 Well *we* don't need to do this... because Symfony is going to do it automatically.
 Check it out: replace `CustomCredentials` with a new `PasswordCredentials` and pass
 it the plain-text submitted password.